realspinner/ESP32_Bluetooth_serial_proxy/readme.md

 1. Connect the ESP32 to your computer via USB.
 2. Open a serial terminal with the settings specified in section 3.
-3. Press and hold the **"Boot" button** (GPIO 0) on the ESP32 board for about a second.
+3. Wait until the built-in LED starts flashing rapidly right after boot and, while it is flashing, press the **"Boot" button** (GPIO 0) on the ESP32 board.
+Pressing the **"Boot" button** (GPIO 0) when ESP32 is connected to a remote BT device will put it into command mode as well.
 4. The device will report the mode change in the serial terminal:
     ```
     %ESP32_BTP% CMD MODE: ENABLED
     ```
+    And the built-in LED become solid on.
 Now the device is ready to accept commands.

 ### Step 2: Scan for Devices (Optional but Recommended)